abeadam/FlickrViewer/README.md

 4. make sure the slide is at the top of the page.

-5. Improve the over all looks of the page.
+5. Improve the over all looks of the page

+6. Load pictures array into the slide show instead of adding them to the UI.

+7. Dynamically fetch more photos for more authors.